Documentation Index

 Get User

-Get information and metadata about an user by id
+Get the information and metadata of a user by ID.

 Input Comments Default